jdrichardstech/gobbler-game/README.md

 1. Fix Bug: The snake sometimes goes past the edge of playing screen and sometimes ends correctly.

-2. Fix audio console message: Not reading as an error but not optimal.
-(DOMException: play() failed because the user didn't interact with the document first.)
+2. Fix audio console message: Not reading as an error but in messages of developer tools.

+    > (DOMException: play() failed because the user didn't interact with the document first.)
 Not reading as an error thanks to workaround but find another way.

 3. Refactor: so that setInterval function does not begin at the load of screen